 About

-I’m currently a research scholar and lecturer working with Uri Hasson and Ken Norman at the Princeton Neuroscience Institute.
+I’m an assistant professor in the Department of Psychology at the University of Southern California.
+Previously, I worked as a research scholar with Uri Hasson and Ken Norman at the Princeton Neuroscience Institute.
 I completed my PhD with Jim Haxby at Dartmouth College.

 The core questions driving my research are “What is shared between individual brains?” and “How do we share our thoughts with one another?”—using language and other coordinated actions.
-My core expertise is in developing naturalistic experimental paradigms—using fMRI and ECoG—to better answer these questions in real-world contexts.
-My current work uses deep learning to better understand the neural computations driving social cognition.
+My research combines naturalistic neuroimaging paradigms (fMRI, ECoG) and deep neural networks to better answer these questions in real-world contexts.
+In current work, we’re leveraging large language models to better understand how humans use language to transmit complex thoughts from one brain to another.

 Recent work